Hip Replacement FAQ

 Will I notice anything different about my hip?

 Yes.
-You may have a small area of numbness to the outside of the scar that may last a year or more and some have permanent numbness in this area.
-There is no pain with this, just a numb feeling.
+You may have a small area of numbness to the outside of the scar that may last a year or more and is not serious.
+Sometimes this numbness is permanent.
 Some patients notice some clicking when they move their hip.
 This is the result of the artificial surfaces coming together and is not serious.
 In addition, most patients have some swelling and warmth to the hip and leg that may last up to one year.
 However, this swelling is usually not associated with any pain.

 A few days after I went home from the hospital, I noticed more bruising and swelling.
 Why?

 Swelling and bruising, which occurs about 3-6 days after discharge from the hospital, is normal.
 This is due to the ecchymosis (or bruising) produced during the surgery itself working its way up to the surface of the skin where it is visible.
-This is normal, and will subside in about 2 weeks.
-During this time after surgery, it is very important to elevate and apply mild heat to these areas to reduce the symptoms.
-We recommend using a heating pad on the low setting 20 to 30 minutes at a time, 2-4 times daily.
-You should continue to use ice over the incision itself.
+This is normal, and will subside in about 4-6 weeks.
+During this time after surgery, it is very important to elevate the leg to reduce the symptoms.
+You should continue to use ice.
 If you notice any increasing calf pain, please call our office as soon as possible.
 Occasionally patients will notice some blisters on their surgical leg at their period of maximum swelling.
 This is because there is no room available for the swelling and fluid to go within the skin and therefore pockets (or blisters) form.
 These should not be popped.
 If they pop on their own, cleanse them with warm soapy water and leave them open to air.
 Do not apply any creams or lotions over the blisters.
 If you have any concerns of infection, contact us immediately.